A Local's Guide to the Golden Circle Tour in Iceland

 The Lady in Gullfoss

 There is another lady, which I love photographing when visiting Gullfoss; it is a rock lady, which not many people notice.
-She is located in the middle of the upper falls and I call her the Lady in Gullfoss :)
+She is located in the middle of the upper cascade and I call her the Lady in Gullfoss :)

 For more photos and a much more detailed travel-blog about Gullfoss, check out my travel-blog about Gullfoss waterfall: